Baianoware/trouxa/README.md

 In portuguese, Trouxa means something like a "bundle of clothes", but it is also a pejorative term like mug or muggle.
 Thinking in the first meaning, why not let this bundle carry Packages too?
 (It does not make sense, I know lol)

-### Why use it?
+## How to use?
-With trouxa, you can install many packages just noting it in a file, `packages.txt`, and selecting your package manager.
+With trouxa, you can install many packages just noting it in a file, `packages.txt`.

 Example of `packages.txt`
 ```text